Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source: Experimental scheme

+Additionally, due to the low group velocity dispersion of the poled fiber, PEPPs can be generated over an extremely broad band of more than 90 nm \cite{zhueyiOL2013,AlexChenOE2017} without significant reduction in the quality of polarization entanglement. }

-In this work, we employ a poled fiber-based source \cite{zhueyiPRL2012,zhueyiOL2013} of polarization-entangled photon pairs.
-The source generates photon pairs in the triplet state $|\Psi^{+}\rangle = \left(|HV\rangle +|VH\rangle\right)/\sqrt{2}$.
-A Ti:Sapphire pulsed laser set to 777.45 nm is used to pump the poled fiber with a 81.6 MHz train of 400-ps-long pulses; the average power inside the poled fiber at approximately 50 mW.
-The broadband spectral entanglement \cite{zhueyiOL2013} of the source is employed to distribute multiple frequency-conjugate pairs centered about 1554.9 nm (= $2\times 777.45$ nm) to different parties.
+A modified regeneratively-modelocked Ti:Sapphire laser (Spectra-Physics Tsunami) set to 777.45 nm and stabilized with an intracavity interference filter is used to pump the poled fiber with a 81.6 MHz train of 400-ps-long pulses; the average power inside the poled fiber is approximately 50 mW.
+The broadband spectral correlations \cite{zhueyiOL2013} (Fig. \ref{fig:PPSF2014_JSA}) of the source are employed to distribute multiple frequency-conjugate pairs centered about 1554.9 nm (= $2\times 777.45$ nm) to different parties.
 This central wavelength also happens to coincide with Channel 28 of the ITU DWDM grid \cite{web:ITUdwdm}.

 Figure \ref{fig:PPSF2014_JSA} shows the joint-spectral intensity (JSI) of the downconverted photon pairs from the poled fiber.
-It was measured with a fiber spectrometer \cite{SilberHorn2009,zhueyiFiberSpec}.
+The measurement of the JSI was obtained with a fiber spectrometer \cite{SilberHorn2009,zhueyiFiberSpec}.
 Due to the highly spectrally-anticorrelated nature of the downconverted photons, many frequency-conjugate pairs can be obtained simultaneously using dense wavelength division multiplexing (DWDM) technology.